 Following the son and daughter of a serial killer who seems to have immense power, the show explores their dynamic as they work to take down the worst that humanity has to offer.
 The show received pretty negative reviews when it first premiered, but if you’re curious about a more horrific approach to the world of Marvel, then Helstrom may be a good place to start.

-- The best shows on Hulu right now (February 2023)
+- The best movies on Disney+ right now (November 2023)

-- The best shows on Apple TV+ right now (February 2023)
+- The best Star Wars shows on Disney+